EmreYY20/PageRank-Visualization/README.md

 ## About

 This project demonstrates the visualization of PageRank, an algorithm used by Google Search to rank web pages in their search engine results.
-Using Manim, we create educational animations to explain the PageRank algorithm step by step.
+Using Manim, we created an educational animation to explain the PageRank algorithm step by step.

 ## Getting Started